prividentity/PrivateIdentity-Oldd/Lamdba-deploy.md

 ## Steps to Deploy Lambda function for AWS Connect ##

 1. We need to create an IAM user we can use for deploying to AWS Lambda.
-Go to https://console.aws.amazon.com/iam/home, go to 'Users' and click on 'Add user'.
+Go to https://console.aws.amazon.com/iam/home, go to 'Users' and click on 'Add user'.<br /><br />
 Give it a user name, let's say 'Lambda-Deploy-User' and check the box for 'Programmatic access' and click on Next.

 [[images/lambda1.png]]

 Under 'Set permissions' select 'Attach existing policies directly', search and select the following policies:
   * AWSLambda_FullAccess
   * IAMFullAccess